mgascoyne/symfony5-skeleton/README.md

 ### Useful commands to work with the Docker stack

+#### Show status of the Docker stack

+Show status of the Docker stack and running services.

+    ./docker.sh status

 #### Execute command in the PHP container

 For example to use the Symfony console.
 The starting path is the application directory.